SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/lambda.md

 ### Field in Field Schema

-Login to Sumo Logic,  go to Manage Data > Logs > Fields.
+Log in to Sumo Logic, go to Manage Data > Logs > Fields.
 Search for the “**functionname**” field.
 If not present, create it.
 Learn how to create and manage fields [here](/docs/manage/fields.md#manage-fields).

 ### Field Extraction Rule(s)

-Create Field Extraction Rule for AWS Lambda.
-Learn how to create Field Extraction Rule [here](/docs/manage/field-extractions/create-field-extraction-rule.md).
+Create a Field Extraction Rule for AWS Lambda.
+Learn how to create a Field Extraction Rule [here](/docs/manage/field-extractions/create-field-extraction-rule.md).

 ### Cloud Trail FER